japa/create-japa/README.md

 The `create-japa` is a small CLI utility to configure Japa inside an existing Node.js project.

-The process involves installing the required packages and creating the neccessary files.
-The setup works with
+The process involves installing the required packages and creating the necessary files.
+The setup works with Typescript and JavaScript projects.

-- TypeScript projects
-- JavaScript projects using CommonJS
-- JavaScript projects using ESM.

 ## Usage
 Navigate to the root of your project and run the following command.